briandunnington/briandunnington.github.com/_posts/durable_functions_an_eventstarted_event_is_required.md

 You know it is going to be a fun debugging session when there are *zero* results on Google.

 This is a big complicated function app, so I created a `File > New` Durable Function app from Visual Studio to see if I could reproduce the issue.
 Of course it ran fine out of the box.
-Now that I knew those functions themselves worked, I copied them into my actual function app, and when I ran it, I got the `An EventStarted event is required` error.
+Now that I knew those functions themselves worked, I copied them into my actual function app, and when I ran it, I got the `An ExecutionStarted event is required` error.

 Like I said, this is a complex app with our own custom middleware and authentication and lots of stuff going on, so I assumed there was some strange incompatibility somehwere.
 I spent a ton of time trying to hunt down the issue thinking it had to do with how we were modifying the function results and possibly messing up the durable functions runtime somehow.